 Would you like to discover the strengths and weaknesses of your relationship?

 Ask me to email you the Gottman Relationship Checkup.
 This assessment questionnaire will take 1-2 hours to complete.
-It’s $100 per couple.
+There is a fee.

 Complete the contact page.